steghoja/minetest-scrum/README.md

 ## Config

 This repository also contains a `minetest.conf` file that was used to run a workshop with 95 participants on an i7-4790 with 24GB of RAM and a 100/100MBit internet connection.
 The `max_lag` value oscillated between 1 and 5 using this configuration.
 CPU cores were utilised to about 50% max.
 Players experienced slight lag at times, but overall, the game was playable.
+The config file has been optimised following advise on the [Minetest Community Forum](https://forum.minetest.net/viewtopic.php?f=10&t=27463&p=403853#p403853).

 Please make sure to replace the values for the player, the server name, and the default password with your own values when using this configuration.